-Growing up, my mother alway slept on a silk pillowcase and encouraged me to do the same for my skin and hair.
-Immediately a silk convert, I decided to explore the idea of producing mulberry silk pillowcases and baby cot sheets and so The Ethical Silk Company was born.
-After researching silk production, I found an animal-friendly mulberry silk, Ahimsa Silk, and fell in love with it's 'pearl like' sheen and soft feel.
-Silk wraps and scarves followed and, most recently, a ladies' luxury loungewear collection has been launched.
+Growing up, my mother alway slept on a silk scarf and encouraged me to do the same for my skin and hair.
+My grandmother similarly wrapped her hair in silk and I decided to heed the advice.
+Immediately a silk convert, I began to explore the idea of producing mulberry silk pillowcases and baby cot sheets and so The Ethical Silk Company was born.
+Expanding into clothing, I wanted to showcase a timeless style that brings together luxury and comfort for the most intimate layer of fabric.

 Block printing is a centuries old tradition and heritage craft of India, passed down from generation to generation.
 In this artisan practice, the designs are traced onto teak wood and then carved by hand.
-Precision carving is done using simple tools, age-old techniques and years of experience.
-The block is dipped in dye and the pattern is then stamped onto the fabric, by hand, one at a time.
+The block is then dipped in dye and the pattern is stamped onto the fabric, by hand, one at a time.